Tortured Soul (band): History

 In 2010, Kriveloff departed the group to focus on his new record label.
+Ethan White died unexpectedly in 2015.

 Urich continues to compose and tour as Tortured Soul with the help of bassist Jordan Scanella and keyboardist Isamu MacGregor.

 Tortured Soul have played at the Cape Town Jazz Festival (South Africa), Java Jazz Festival (Indonesia), Detroit Electronic Music Festival (USA), Pukkelpop (Belgium), Big Chill Festival (UK) and Montreal International Jazz Festival (Canada).
 Within the US, they've played at Bonnaroo, Milwaukee's Summerfest and at live venues such as Hollywood's Vanguard, Chicago's Double Door, Atlanta's Center Stage and Washington D.C.’s 930 Club.

 AllMusicGuide wrote that Tortured Soul's songs are unapologetically poppy, explaining why their music has appeared on All My Children, A&E's The Glades, Showtime's Huff and Canada's version of So You Think You Can Dance.
 Over the years Tortured Soul’s music has been documented on a range of dance compilations and has been licensed to Universal Japan, Defected, BMG Ariola, and Dome, among others.